All Episodes

 Like I said, I'm down to look at that documentary, whatever.

-But what I'm saying is that I haven't seen these conspiracy theories, don't necessarily disprove the facts that we know as far as this being a terrorist attack.
+But what I'm saying is that I haven't seen these conspiracy theories don't necessarily disprove the facts that we know as far as this being a terrorist attack.

 That's all I'm saying.

-So uh back to Trump.
+So back to Trump.

-Let's start with um, let's start with 793.
+Let's start with 793.

-This is the one the meme that was out there, like you know, and there was the so the people know that we're not capping.
+Like, you know, and there was the so that people know that we're not capping.

 This is the search warrant application.